 7.)
-Get yourself a springform (I used a 20 cm / 8 inch) and line the bottom with parchment paper.
+Get yourself a springform pan (I used a 20 cm / 8 inch) and line the bottom with parchment paper.
 Grease the sides with butter or oil and pour in the batter.
 Bake at 170 Celsius / 340 Fahrenheit on the middle shelf for 30 minutes.

 Let the cake cool completely before cutting.

 I then left the bowl on the kitchen counter and stirred it from time to time.
 This caused the rest of the chocolate to melt slowly.

 Tip #4: Baking at high altitude.
 If you are baking at high altitude, increase the oven temperature by 10 Celsius / 25 Fahrenheit.

 For an extra kick, try adding a pinch of chilli!
 Or grate the zest of 1 orange into the batter.